-Get updates on my next TV appearance and my latest product reviews, recommendations and money saving coupon codes by signing up for this working mom's newsletter.
+Get my latest product reviews, recommendations and money saving coupon codes by signing up for this working mom's newsletter.

 And if you've found yourself on a fertility journey you never expected to take... you're not alone.
 I hated feeling isolated during that time in my life, so I also want this to be a community that supports each other in the midst of that moment in your time.

 My path to becoming a mom wasn't easy.
 It included a myomectomy (a surgery to remove fibroids that's essentially a c-section) and a microprolactinoma (a non-cancerous tumor in my pituitary gland).

 In February, 2017, I finally got pregnant!
 Then spent the next 3 months on the couch with morning sickness that lasted all day.
 My daughter, Baker, was born via planned c-section two weeks early and ended up spending 5 days in the NICU.
 But she's strong and healthy and the love of our lives.